EddieRingle/portaudio/src/hostapi/asio/ASIO-README.txt

-To build PortAudio with ASIO support you need to compile and link with pa_asio.c, and files from the ASIO SDK (see below), along with the common files from pa_common/ and platform specific files from pa_win/ (for Win32) or pa_mac/ (for Macintosh).
+To build PortAudio with ASIO support you need to compile and link with pa_asio.c, and files from the ASIO SDK (see below), along with the common files from src/common/ and platform specific files from src/os/win/ (for Win32) or src/os/mac/ (for Macintosh).

-If you are compiling with a non-Microsoft compiler on windows, also compile and link with iasiothiscallresolver.cpp (see below for an explanation).
+If you are compiling with a non-Microsoft compiler on Windows, also compile and link with iasiothiscallresolver.cpp (see below for an explanation).